Best Pellets For Smoking Turkey

 Apple Pellets

-Our Traeger Apple Wood Pellets are the lightest side of our range of pellet offerings, and they’re specifically designed to give a gentle treatment to vegetables, pork, poultry, and baked goods.
+Our Traeger Apple Wood Pellets are the lightest side of our range of offerings for pellet grill turkey, and they’re specifically designed to give a gentle treatment to vegetables, pork, poultry, and baked goods.
 Made from a blend of hardwoods and fruitwoods, they’re an all-in-one way to add the gentle sweetness of apple and just enough smoke to liven up any meat.

 Compared to the cherry pellets listed above, apple pellets will provide an even more delicate flavor and about the same amount of smoke.
 They’re excellent for smoking a turkey and would also be a great choice for a smoked pork butt.